-that do not result in unusable data and do not indicate that the contract analytical laboratory cannot adequately perform services for DOE (DOE 2002).
-There were no Priority I findings for STL and GEL.
-The results of the STL audit included 14 Priority II findings: five radiological findings, three QA management system findings, one waste management finding, three organic findings, one inorganic finding, and one laboratory information management system (LIMS) finding.
-The results of the GEL audit included seven Priority II findings: two QA management system findings, two organic findings, one inorganic finding, one radiological finding and one waste management finding.
+curement Team Program, TA and GEL were audited during 2007 (DOE 2007a, b).
+During the audits, errors are categorized into Priority I and Priority II findings.
+Priority I status indicates a problem that can result in unusable data or a finding that the contract analytical laboratory cannot adequately perform services for DOE.
+Priority II status indicates problems that do not result in unusable data and do not indicate that the contract analytical laboratory cannot adequately perform services for DOE (DOE 2002).
+There were no Priority I findings for GEL.
+TA had two Priority I findings.

+The results of the STL audit included two Priority I findings (one radiological and one waste management) and 18 Priority II findings: 11 radiological findings, two QA management system findings, one waste management finding, three inorganic findings, and one Laboratory Information Management System (LIMS) finding.
+The two Priority I findings against their radiological analysis and waste management departments indicated that the Technical Director of the radiochemistry department did not have the appropriate education/and or technical background and that the implementation of the radiation protection program had systematic failures and a lack of accountability of the radiological inventory.
+Based on these findings, it was necessary to suspend sending samples for radiological analyses until the TA facility successfully closed these issues with DOE.
+On July 11, 2007, DOE issued a letter stating that a re-audit of the facility resulted in the closing of the Priority I findings.
+Therefore, on July 26, 2007 authorization with given to ship BNL samples to TA.
+The results of the GEL audit included 13 Priority II findings: two QA management system findings, three organic findings, three inorganic findings, four radiological findings, and one waste management finding.
 Corrective action plans were submitted to DOE by both contract analytical laboratories to document that procedures were put in place to correct these findings.
 Based on the audits, the analytical data met DOE's criteria for acceptable status.